arifbsmrstu/My-Doctor/README.md

 # My-Doctor (I am not working in this project anymore.
-If it works with :) Otherwise you need to solve your issue by yourself.
+If it works , It's good :) Otherwise you need to solve your issue by yourself.
 Love and respect to all <3 )

 This is a simple android app, here patient can create easy communication with doctor and get suggestion from doctor.